 - Earnings Guarantee:

 - Drivers always receive at least an amount equal to 120% of minimum wage, plus 30 cents per mile compensation toward expenses, with the potential to earn more and no limits on how much drivers can make

 - Health care contribution equal to 100 percent of the average employer payment toward a Covered California Plan, or $367 per month to a driver on average.

 - Drivers start earning this amount at 15 hours per week and reach the full amount at 25 hours per week

-- Drivers can earn multiple contributions from multiple companies
+- Drivers can earn multiple contributions from multiple platforms

 - The health care provision in the ballot measure is more generous than state and federal laws, which only require health care to be provided to those working more than 30 hours per week, with no benefits for part time workers.

 - Occupational accident insurance to cover on-the-job injuries

 - Automobile accident and liability insurance

 Do drivers support the ballot measure you’re proposing?

 Yes, more than 55,000 drivers strongly support this measure and the list of drivers joining is growing every day.
 Drivers say that having a flexible schedule is critically important to them.
 They want to protect their right to choose the flexibility and freedom of independent contractor work, while also getting wage guarantees and benefits.